" "

 This course is taken after Principles of Agricultural Entrepreneurship.
 Students work in teams on a single new venture idea to further master concepts introduced in the previous course.
 They learn new venture development in a learn-by-doing process: from opportunity specification to development of a compelling case, and development of an executable plan.
 The class is conducted in a clinic setting where student teams analyze entrepreneurial ideas for business viability.
 New venture ideas may be provided by the teacher, by other departments in CALS seeking economic collaboration, by agribusinesses who seek a case study partnership with the class, or by students.
 The end result is actionable plans for new ventures that are ready for presentation to prospective investors.

-• How to develop a coherent business model for execution of the new venture
+• Create a coherent business model for new venture execution

 Students will finish with actionable plans for new ventures that are ready for presentation to prospective investors.

-After completion of the clinical practicum, students will:
+After completion of the clinical practicum, students will obtain:

-• Have a better understanding of launching and operating an entrepreneurial venture
+• a better understanding of launching and operating an entrepreneurial venture

-• Have a more robust social network of entrepreneurs, mentors and investors
+• a more robust social network of entrepreneurs, mentors and investors

-• Have the information and understanding necessary to grow an entrepreneurial venture
+• the information and understanding necessary to grow an entrepreneurial venture.

 Advisory Council